-The dentists told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+The principal dentist told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these if required.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.

-We looked at comments, compliments and complaints the practice received 12 months.
+We looked at comments, compliments and complaints the practice received over the past twelve months.
 These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+Staff confirmed that complaints and issues were discussed at the monthly team meetings.